 The WCIRB Policy Data Quality Program (PDQP) uses a set of key performance indicators as well as reconciliation activities to identify potential systemic data reporting deficiencies in policy data reported to the WCIRB.
-This program, together with a variety of other approaches the WCIRB uses to ensure that timely, complete and accurate policy data is submitted, align with the WCIRB’s objective of targeting the most effective methods for maintaining high standards of data quality while minimizing the manual touchpoints associated with the data exchange process.
-All incoming policy data goes through the WCIRB’s pre-processing edits to ensure compliance with Workers Compensation Policy Reporting Specifications (WCPOLS).
-For California specific data reporting requirements, refer to the WCIRB Data Reporting Handbook.
+This program, together with a variety of other approaches the WCIRB uses to ensure that timely, complete and accurate policy data is submitted, aligns with the WCIRB’s objective of targeting the most effective methods for maintaining high standards of data quality while minimizing the manual touchpoints associated with the data exchange process.

 Quarterly PDQP reports are released to insurer participants comparing their results against the acceptable thresholds and statewide benchmarks for each metric.
 Insurers that do not meet specific performance standards are required to take corrective action and may be assessed fines.

-The PDQP is administered in two parts.
+Data accuracy is monitored in two parts.
 The first part, Accuracy of Electronic Reporting, measures the accuracy and completeness of an insurer’s electronically submitted policy data.
 The second part, Data Quality Metrics, measures the timeliness and completeness of an insurer’s policy data reporting along with responsiveness in providing the WCIRB with accurate data.

 Data Quality Metrics uses key performance indicators to assess the timeliness, accuracy and completeness of a participating insurer’s incoming policy data.
 A summary of these data quality metrics is provided in the chart below: